loopnaz/loopnaz/content/join/sunday.md

 ## You're invited!

-**When:** Sundays 10:30 a.m.
+**When:** Sundays 5:30 p.m.

 **Where:** 633 S Plymouth Ct, #703, Chicago, IL 60605

-On Sunday mornings we meet in the home of Reuben and Stephanie Lillie.
+On Sunday evenings we meet in the home of Reuben and Stephanie Lillie.

+(In the mornings, we’re traveling to meet with other Chicagoland churches to strengthen connections between other local faith communities and our shared mission downtown.
+Then, members from those churches are joining us in the evenings too.)

 Each week we post readings and additional event details on [Twitter][twitter] and [Facebook][facebook] to help you prepare for our time together and to make it easier for you to invite others through social media.